mozilla-services/pytest-axe/README.rst

 Usage
 ------

-``pytest-axe`` adds a command line option for specifying whether or not to run accessibility tests.
+``pytest-axe`` adds a command-line option for specifying whether or not to run accessibility tests.

 Running pytest with ``--axe`` will run only tests marked as accessibility, i.e. ``@pytest.mark.accessibility``.